 - 2 cracks of black pepper

-- Pulse chickpeas 1 cup at a time in a food processor, about 9 pulses so it is a course meal.
+- Pulse chickpeas 1 cup at a time in a food processor so it is a course meal.
 You don’t want it to be smooth like hummus and a few whole chickpeas are fine.
 Place each batch into a large bowl until all the chickpeas are pulsed.